Wednesday, February 27, 2013

 Trivia: Buford T. Justice was the name of a real Florida Highway Patrolman known to Burt Reynolds' father, who was once Chief of Police of Jupiter, Florida

-Yet even in Needham's worst outings (I couldn’t stand Stroker Ace), there were plenty of thrills, as well as a strong sense of fun that was hard to resist.
-This was certainly the case with his debut feature, Smokey and the Bandit
+Yet even in Needham's worst outings (I couldn’t stand Stroker Ace), there were plenty of thrills, as well as a strong sense of fun, an almost party atmosphere.
+This was certainly the case with his debut feature, Smokey and the Bandit.

 The Bandit (Burt Reynolds), a semi-retired trucker, accepts a challenge from millionaire Big Enos Burdette (Pat McCormick) and his son Little Enos (Paul Williams), who will pay him $80,000 if he successfully smuggles a few hundred cases of Coors Beer into Georgia (which, at the time, was considered bootlegging).

-Naturally, the Bandit is gonna need some help pulling this off, so he asks his good friend, truck driver Cletus (Jerry Reed), to give him a hand.
+Of course, if he's to have any chance of pulling this off, the Bandit is gonna need some help.
+So he asks his good friend, truck driver Cletus (Jerry Reed), to give him a hand.
 Driving a souped-up Trans Am, the Bandit races down the highway, drawing the attention of every state trooper he comes across, which then clears the way for Cletus, who is following just behind in a truck full of beer.

-To say Reynolds was the perfect actor to play the Bandit is technically incorrect, seeing as he never once gives the impression he’s acting.
-The role of the Bandit was tailor-made for him, and he spends most of the film just being himself.
+To say Reynolds was the perfect actor to play the Bandit is technically incorrect, seeing as he never once gives the impression he’s "acting" at all.
+The role of the Bandit was tailor-made for him, and for most of the film he's just being himself.
 There’s even a scene where, after outwitting a pursuing cop car, the Bandit breaks the fourth wall and smiles directly into the camera, something that would have felt out of place in any movie other than this one.

-As for the supporting cast, country music star Jerry Reed makes for a great sidekick, and even provides some music for the film, including the catchy “East Bound and Down”.
+As for the supporting cast, country music star Jerry Reed is a great sidekick, and even provides some tunes for the film, including the catchy “East Bound and Down”.
 Sally Field is cute and bubbly as the fleeing bride and eventual love interest, and while they don’t appear in many scenes, Pat McCormick and Paul Williams are memorable as Big and Little Enos (especially Williams, who is hilarious).

 1 comment: